RPGHacker/asar/README.md

 * 2 hex digits - a byte for it to check for
   * You can specify more than one, like in the examples below, and it will automatically increment the offset.
 * A line starting with `+` tells the testing app to patch the SMW ROM instead of creating a new ROM
 * `errEXXXX` and `warnWXXXX` (where `XXXX` is an ID number) means that the test is expected to throw that specific error or warning while patching.
-The test will succeed if only these errors and warnings are thrown.
+The test will succeed only if the number and order of errors and warnings thrown exactly matches what's specified here.
+Be wary that Asar uses multiple passes and throws errors and warnings across multiple of them.
+This can make the actual order in which errors and warnings are thrown a bit unintuitive.

 In addition to the format mentioned above, it's also possible to check for user prints a patch is expected to output (by `print`, `error`, `warn` or `assert` commands).
 This is done by starting the line with one of the following sequences:
 ```